meek2100/gitwatch/README.md

   for robust Git operations.
 - **Debouncing:** `pkill` (part of `procps` on Linux or `proctools` on macOS) for robustly managing debounce timers.
+- **Hashing (Recommended):** `sha256sum` or `md5sum` (part of `coreutils`).
+  These are strongly recommended for generating clean, unique lockfile names.
+If they are not found, `gitwatch` will still run but will fall back to using a less-ideal lockfile name based on the full repository path.

 The script automatically detects the appropriate watcher tool based on your operating system.